Sprague-Grundy values and complexity for LCTR: Misère LCTR, truncation, and

 \item Let $A \in \N_G$.
 Then there exists $B\in \mathcal{B}$ s.t. $B \in \P_G$ by the definition of $\P$ and $\N$.
 By induction hypothesis we have that $B \in \P_{H}$.
 Since position $A$ can move to position $B$ in $H$, we have that $A \in \N_{H}$.\qedhere \end{itemize} \end{proof}

 The above theorem directly implies that $\N$-positions also coincide except on the deleted terminal positions of the original game, as they do not exist in the truncation.

+While the functions $\SG(\trunc \cdot)$ and $\SG^-(\cdot)$ have the same support (with the exception of terminal positions), they may have different values within the support.

 We find it noteworthy that the truncation of LCTR is played on the same \Young{} under the rules of \King{}.
 Indeed, since the terminal positions of any LCTR game $G$ are “located” outside its \Young{}, removing them does not alter the diagram for $\norm G$.

 One might also consider the misère variant of \King{} in which case its terminal positions are the corners of the corresponding \Young{}.
-In this setting, truncated \King{} turns out to be equivalent to normal play \King{} on an altered \Young{} where all corners are removed.
+Observe that for $\lambda \vdash n$, where $n \geq 2$, we have

+where $\lambda^-$ is obtained from $\lambda$ by removing all corners of $\lambda$.
+Repeated truncations of a game may give rise to a hierarchy of games.
+In the case of repeated truncation of \King{}, \cref{eq:truncdr} gives